 Hooding and Commencement

 These webpages contain information on celebrating this milestone.
-Along with the official Hooding and Commencement ceremonies, you and your guests are encouraged to attend the Reunions festivities and the Dean’s Lunch.
+Along with the official Hooding and Commencement ceremonies, you and your guests are encouraged to attend the Reunions festivities and the Dean’s Doctoral Lunch.

 I urge you to use our website to register for the various special events and to check back periodically for updated information.
 In addition, members of the Graduate School staff are always available to answer your questions or concerns, so please don’t hesitate to contact us.